 The School expects all of its faculty and staff to demonstrate the highest level of professional and institutional responsibility in their interactions with students.
-Any personal involvement between a staff member and a student beyond the professional educator-student relationship is prohibited.
-Dating currently enrolled students is prohibited.
+Any personal involvement between a staff member and a student beyond the professional educator-student relationship is prohibited and may lead to disciplinary action up to and including termination.
+Dating currently enrolled students is prohibited and may lead to disciplinary action up to and including termination.
 Similarly, all sexual advances, requests for sexual favors, expressions of "romantic" interest, or other verbal or physical conduct of a sexual nature are prohibited with respect to students, even if a student initiates, invites, or is apparently accepting of them.
 Faculty and staff behavior with respect to students must be above reproach.
 School employees have an obligation to report to the Head of School any behavior they deem inappropriate between an adult employee and a student.

 MANDATORY REPORTING OF CHILD ABUSE